IATI/D-Portal/dstore/README.md

 Assuming you are on a Debian derivative.

-./getapts
+../bin/getapts
 npm install

-will get you nodejs and install the require modules.
+will get you nodejs from a new ppa and install the require modules.
 Any problems encountered at this stage are probably due to an old version of nodejs being installed via apt-get.
 If you have problems or are not on debian then try building the latest stable version of node rather than using apt-get, v0.10.24 is current and tested as of the now.

 Success?